Dingln/geno_server/README.md

     This will create a new hidden folder `.venv` in the current directory.

-2. Activate the virtual environment.
+3. Activate the virtual environment.

     ```
     source .venv/bin/activate
     ```

-3. Install the requirements.
+4. Install the requirements.

     ```
     pip install -r requirements.txt
     ```

-4. Run the backend script.
+5. Run the backend script.
+The server is configured to run on http://127.0.0.1:3001.

     ```
     python backend.py
     ```

-The server shoud now be running on http://127.0.0.1:3001.
-Leave it running so Geno can communicate with it.

 If you'd like to delete generated models in the database, run the `clear.sh` script.